SamuelSehnert/emacs-flake/README.md

 or
 `nix build github:SamuelSehnert/emacs-flake` to build into a `result` directory.

+# Cool Things
+First, you actually configure this flake with the default.el file.
+Anytime you want to inject a nix built package (say python3 for example), you can use `#!#pkgs.python3#!#` as the binary path in the lisp file.

+Upon compilation of this flake, Nix will read default.el, and find-replace all `#!#` surrounded strings with the respective package.
+This way of going about this allows for emacs to still use the LSP/syntax highlighting/etc for lisp, while using the package management power of Nix!

 ## Warning:
 The source code, as it stands in this repo, is for testing only.
 This means that there may exist debug statments, unconfigurable options,